trezor/trezor-suite/docs/misc/message_system.md

                 // Options: banner, modal, context, super-context
                 "category": "banner",
                 /*
-                - Message shown to a user.
+                - Message in language of Suite app is shown to a user.
-                - Suite language is chosen.
-Currently 'en' and 'es'.
+                - Currently 'en', 'es' and 'cs' are supported.
                 - 'en-GB' is used for backward compatibility and should match value of 'en'.
                 */
                 "content": {